 “Control’s good,” Minjae said.
 “Until it eats you alive.”

 Minjae smirked.
-“Hey, don’t give me that.
+“Hey, don’t give me that look.
 I get it.
 You and I both play god with our own disasters.
-Yours just involve more metal.”
+Yours just involves more metal.”

-Onyx stayed quiet.
 A bead of coolant rolled from the joint and sizzled out.
+Onyx watched it silently.

-Minjae kept working as if nothing had happened.
+Minjae kept working.
 “You ever think about it?
 What you’d be like without all the upgrades?”

 Onyx’s voice dropped a little.
 “And you joined us.”